danielhunex/HostedServices-dotnetcore/README.md

 ### More -- Version 2

 What if we have another implementation of `IStrategy` - `StrategyD` which depends on (Constructor injection) on a service class `IStarPrinter`.
 Here is where you will see the power of our implementation following Open Close principle.
 We are going never back to the `HostedServiceContext` and modified it.
-Our implementation is closed for modification but open to extension. so lets extend it.
-Lets define `IStarPrinter` and a concrete implemention `TriangleStarPrinter` which prints a triangle of stars
+Our implementation is closed for modification but open to extension. so lets extend defining `IStarPrinter` and its concrete implemention `TriangleStarPrinter` which prints a triangle of stars

 ```csharp
  public interface IStarPrinter